matomo-org/developer-documentation/docs/4.x/generated/Piwik/DataTable.md

 Using these filters instead of writing your own code will increase code clarity and reduce code redundancy.
 Additionally, filters have the advantage that they can be applied to DataTable\Map instances.
-So you can visit every DataTable in a [Map](/api-reference/Piwik/DataTable/Map) without having to write a recursive visiting function.
+So you can visit every DataTable in a DataTable\Map without having to write a recursive visiting function.

 All predefined filters exist in the **Piwik\DataTable\BaseFilter** namespace.